What to Expect on Your Trip

 When Your Driver Arrives

 All drivers receive sensitivity and safety training.
 They’ll ask for your name to ensure they’re picking up the correct person.
 If your driver arrives in a wheelchair-accessible vehicle, let them know if you’d like to use the lift to board the vehicle.

-Even if you have a PCA traveling with you, your driver will assist you door-to-door to and from the RIDE vehicle.
-However, your driver can’t accompany you inside your home, or past the main lobby of buildings.
+Even if you have a personal care attendant (PCA) traveling with you, your driver will assist you door-to-door to and from the RIDE vehicle.
+However, your driver can’t accompany you inside your home, or past the main lobby of a building.